 Insert bearings provide durable and stronger bearings for the engine.
-As we drive longer times at higher speed the demand for updating the Model A engine is essential part of rebuilding.
-Tri metal lined bearings designed for the Model A block have holes drilled with integral oil groves to give more bearing surface with proper lubrication.
+As we drive longer times at higher speed the demand for updating the Model A engine is an essential part of rebuilding.
+Tri-metal lined bearings designed for the Model A block have holes drilled with integral oil groves to give more bearing surface with proper lubrication.

-- Oil filter gives longer life but not required.
-Change oil regularly with modern motor oil
+- Oil filter gives longer life but is not required.
+Change oil regularly with modern motor oil.

 Main Bearing Instructions

 The block and caps installed with no shims will require align boring.
 The housing bore in block is to be 1.7705/1.7710. the finish 60-90 mico inches ra.

 The back of the rear main bearing block and cap portions are to be counter bored 2.250 OD and .125 deep.
 Now remove cap and counter bore block only on front of rear main 2.250 OD and 125 deep.